ngreifer/ngreifer.github.io/content/authors/noah-greifer/_index.md

 title: Noah Greifer
 ---

 I'm Noah Greifer (pronounced *gree-fur*; *pronouns: [he/him](https://www.mypronouns.org/he-him)*), a statistical consultant and programmer at Harvard University.
 I provide statistical consulting services as a member of the Data Science Services team at the Institute for Quantitative Social Science (IQSS) at Harvard.
 I also develop R packages, both as part of my job and in my personal time.
-Some of these packages include `MatchIt`, `WeightIt`, and `cobalt`, which facilitate the use of propensity score methods.
+Some of these packages include [`MatchIt`](https://kosukeimai.github.io/MatchIt/), [`WeightIt`](https://ngreifer.github.io/WeightIt/), and [`cobalt`](https://ngreifer.github.io/cobalt/), which facilitate the use of propensity score methods.
 See my other packages at the [Software](/software) link above.
 I post on my [blog](/blog) about R programming, statistical analysis, and R package development.
+I am active on [Bluesky](https://bsky.app/profile/noahgreifer.bsky.social) and [CrossValidated](https://stats.stackexchange.com/users/116195/noah).

 I currently reside in Cambridge, MA, but I grew up in Los Angeles, CA, and have lived in San Diego, CA, Portland, OR, and Durham, NC.